uf-mil/mil/docs/glossary.rst

     A position (point in the world) and orientation (rotation in the world)

   perception
-    The program(s) which attempt to understand what is in the enviroment around a robot.
+    The program(s) which attempt to understand what is in the environment around a robot.
     Often uses cameras, lidar, radar, etc.

   State Estimation